-Rosh Hashanah is the Jewish New Year, the first of the High Holy Days which end on Yom Kippur.
+Rosh Hashanah is the first of the High Holy Days which end on Yom Kippur.

 Rosh Hashanah is the day when God created Adam and Eve.

-Traditions vary between Ashkenazi, Sephardic, and even regional practice.
+Traditions vary between Ashkenazi, Sephardic, and even in regional practice.

-The most important Rosh Hashanah tradition is to hear the sound of the Shofar (a ram’s horn) on Rosh Hashanah mornings.
-For this we go to the synagogue.
+The most important tradition is to hear the sound of the Shofar (a ram’s horn) on Rosh Hashanah mornings.
+For this we go to synagogue.

 Some traditions practice Tashlikh, the ritual casting of sins into water.
 Some of us walk to flowing water and empty our pockets into the river.
 Some of us put small pieces of bread in our pockets beforehand to enhance the symbolism.

 In the evening, women light candles and recite blessings.

 Rosh Hashanah is a holiday feast.
 We eat apples dipped in honey to symbolize our wishes for a sweet new year.
 The many seeds of pomegranates symbolize fruitful wishes.